Murder of Katarzyna Zowada: Robert Janczewski

 Robert Janczewski was born in 1965 and lived in Kraków.
 He had worked in the human dissection laboratory and the Institute of Zoology at Jagiellonian University where animal skins were prepared.
 His employment was terminated when he killed all of the rabbits at the institute.
 Janczewski had training in martial arts and a history of harassing women.
 He was known to Zowada and visited her grave.
 In 1999, Janczewski was a person of interest but at that time he was not arrested.

 In 2017, police received an incriminating letter from Janczewski's friend.
 The contents of the letter were not made public.
 On 4 October 2017, after blood was found during a search of the bathroom of his Kazimierz apartment, Janczewski was arrested.
 He was charged with aggravated murder with particular cruelty.
 He was kept on remand while police continued their investigations.
 In September 2019, prosecutors requested a closed trial.

-On 31 October 2024 the Court of Appeal found Robert Janczewski innocent by the principle of In dubio pro reo.
+On 31 October 2024 the Court of Appeal acquitted Robert Janczewski by the principle of in dubio pro reo.

+Fit for a Killer

+In February 2026, HBO Max released Fit for a Killer, a docuseries that explores Zowada's murder case, referred to as "one of Poland's most notorious cold cases".
+It retraces the events through taped footage, interviews, and filmed re-enactments.
+The pilot episode is set in January 1999 and focuses on the discovery of a corset made from human skin in the Vistula River, with additional episodes scheduled for future release.